Here is how Lent went for me.

 I like to get lost.
 Not horribly, about-to-fall-off-the-face-of-the-universe lost, but enough lost that my heart begins to race and my palms start sweating and I have to pay attention to where I am going.

 Sometimes, I try to get lost on purpose.
-Driving along a familiar road, I will intentionally turn left instead of right; or walking through the woods I will purposefully turn down a
+Driving along a familiar road, I will intentionally turn left instead of right; or walking through the woods I will purposefully turn down a less-traveled path.
+This is not normal, I know.

 Occasionally, when I try to get lost, I hit a dead-end and have to turn around.
 Other times, I get so lost I have to ask for help to get back on track.
 But, more often than not, getting lost on purpose allows me to see things I've never seen before and experience things I might not otherwise get to experience.
 And it gives me a chance to test out my inner compass: that thing inside me that tells me where I am and how to get back to where I want to be.